ArkEcosystem/AIPs/AIPS/aip-10.md

 Specifications
 ==============

+Using a transaction, a delegate would specify their promised profit sharing, from 0 to 1 (allowing decimals, ex: 0.8).
+I propose a fee of 1 Ark.

+Determine at each round the forging delegates and their voters.
+This should be done by the round, with rewards paid out if the voters chosen delegate successfully receives a reward.
+Rationale here is because we only care about voters who successfully put a delegate into a round, so changing your vote mid round will only affect rewards in the following round.

+We will need to create a profit sharing module that gets a delegate's voters and their vote amounts as a proportion of the delegates total votes.
+We can grab the list of voters and their amounts from sql/rounds.js, but will need to add a field to each voter to update their share of rewards.

-A delegate, or node, would specify their promised profit sharing, from 0 to 1.
-When that delegate forges a block Ark is automatically added to their voters accounts in the correct proportion.
+When that delegate forges a block, Ark is automatically added to their voters accounts in the correct proportion at each forged block.